Breanne shares helpful tips for thyroid food you should eat and foods to eat in moderation.

 If you’re experiencing symptoms such as memory loss, sudden weight gain or a slowing down of all processes, a sluggish thyroid may be to blame.
-One of the biggest reasons our thyroid slows down, in addition to aging, is lack of iodine.
+One of the biggest reasons our thyroid slows down, in addition to aging, environmental factors, and genetic predisposition is lack of iodine.
 Our bodies aren’t able to make iodine naturally, so we rely on obtaining nutrients through our diet to support a healthy thyroid.

-The thyroid needs to be supported with iodine, but adding foods rich in tyrosine, zinc and selenium will also help give your system a boost!
-Some foods, thyroid foods, to incorporate daily that are rich in these nutrients are:
+The thyroid gland, in order to work properly, needs to be supported with iodine, but adding foods rich in tyrosine, zinc and selenium will also help give your system a boost!
+Some foods, thyroid foods, to incorporate daily that are rich in these specific nutrients are: